MoonPoet/xaprb-src/content/blog/2008/02/10/maatkit-version-1753-released.md

 2008-02-10: version 1.0.7

-   * Added --recurse option to check slaves to any depth.
+   * Added --recurse option to check replicas to any depth.
    * Made mk-heartbeat explicitly close DB connection when done.

 Changelog for mk-parallel-dump: